 Targets

-Provide 100% of the employees in Italy and Romania with training each year
+Involve 100% of employees in at least one training activity each year

 Good employment